Update Our ticketing, donations, and membership sales portal is down for scheduled maintenance on the afternoon of 4/11.

 Explore this 265-acre property that has a remarkable history of continuous cultivation.
 For millennia, Indigenous people lived well on Conanicut Island, using controlled burning to clear the land for hunting and growing.
 European colonizers sought the resulting grasslands for their animals.
 After 1657, the land was owned by three governors and worked by enslaved people and tenant farmers.
 In 1789, Job Watson purchased Watson Farmthat would be passed down through five generations as a livestock farm.

-Today this working family farm is managed using innovative, sustainable practices that continue the tradition of pastoral husbandry, raising heritage Red Devon cattle and multi-colored sheep.
+Today, this 265-acre working farm is managed using innovative, sustainable practices that continue the tradition of pastoral husbandry, raising heritage Red Devon cattle and multi-colored sheep.
 On a self-guided walking tour, explore the open fields and pastures, see commanding views of Narragansett Bay, stroll along the shore, and observe wildlife and seasonal farming activities.
 The 1796 house, still used as the farmers’ residence, may be viewed from the exterior only.

 455 North Road, Jamestown, R.I.